 Nettle tea is used by Western herbalists to improve the body’s nutrient levels, especially the levels of minerals including calcium, iron, potassium, and silica.
 In addition to its use as a dietary supplement, it is also recommended for reducing chronic joint pain.
 Eastern European herbalists particularly recommend nettles to treat hair loss and to encourage stronger, healthier, and more abundant hair.
 The brewed, strained tea is also an excellent hair and scalp rinse.
 For many people, nettles can help to eliminate or decrease the effects of pollen allergies.

 Leaves of wildcrafted or organically cultivated Urtica dioica (stinging nettles).
 Gluten free.
 Caffeine free.

-Washington or Idaho, United States.
+Washington, United States.

 Take a few leaves or more and place inside a teapot, tea mug, or French press.
 Brew using filtered, freshly boiled water.
 Steep, covered, for 10–15 minutes, then strain.
 Add honey or agave nectar if desired.

 Our teas are packaged in eco-friendly clear bags made from cellulose, which is a naturally abundant organic material, then in cardboard boxes for shipping.
 The cellulose used in the bags is derived from renewable wood pulp that is sustainably harvested from FSC-managed plantations.
 The bags are certified 100% compostable, meaning they can be composted both by individuals at home and in industrial composting facilities, and are marine degradable, which means that, unlike many other "biodegradable" products, these bags can break down not only in landfills, but also in marine environments.